vspecky/encephalon/README.md

 # Encephalon.rs
-Encephalon will be a personal Machine Learning library written in Rust.
+Encephalon will be an educational Machine Learning library written in Rust.
+(Similar to Scikit-Learn)
-I currently do not have any intention of publishing this library (on crates.io).
-My only goal is to have a personalized Machine Learning library that I can use for personal ML projects in Rust.
+Looking for contributors/collaborators.
+This includes people with some background/interest in Machine Learning and Data Science having any subset of the following skills :-
+- Project Management
+- Machine Learning Enthusiast/Specialist
+- Data Science Enthusiast/Specialist
+- Rust Programming
+- Researchers

-## TODO List
+## TODO List (Subject to Change)
-(May add more as I go)
 - [x] Custom Error Class
 - [x] Tensor Class
 - [x] Cost Functions